Secondary mortgage market: What it is and how it works

 Cons

-- It can come with risk: Mortgage-backed securities can be a risky investment.
+- It can come with risk: Mortgage-backed securities are not without risk.
 If borrowers default on their loans, investors could lose money, and the economy could take a hit.

 - Impact on returns: Investors’ returns can also be negatively affected if borrowers refinance or pay back their loans quicker than expected.